 A problem indicated by a near miss might involve damaged or broken equipment, such as frayed cords, broken ladder rungs, a non-functioning parking brake, ill-fitting machine guards, loose handrails, loose hinges or old PPE.
 The list goes on.

 A near miss may also occur due to a procedural error.
 This could be the result of inadequate safety training, poor or non-existent communication, or failure of a worker to adhere to appropriate safety procedures.

-An error may also occur due to simple carelessness, such as a dropped tool, or a shoddy packing/storage job.
+An error may also occur due to simple carelessness, such as a dropped tool, or a shoddy packing or storage job.

-If you nearly run into material, such as carelessly stored products protruding into an aisle, deal with the hazard or notify your supervisor before the next worker or customer to come along gets hurt.
+If you nearly run into material, such as carelessly stored product protruding into an aisle or items stored so high that the pile could collapse, deal with the hazard or notify your supervisor before the next worker or customer to come along gets hurt.

 Take responsibility for the equipment or machinery you use frequently.
 If this equipment or machinery causes you problems or appears to be broken, report it to your supervisor.

 Ensure you understand and follow all safety procedures.
 If you want to review or brush up on your safety training, or if you are confused about a particular procedure, talk to your supervisor without delay.

 Seize the moment!
 Take close calls seriously, but more importantly, use them as learning opportunities to prevent incidents.
 In addition to being red flags, close calls are golden opportunities to prevent a near miss from turning into a direct hit.